VentsislavBorislavov/react-calculator/README.md

 ## About

-This is basic calculator build in React using Redux for state management.
+This is basic calculator built in React using Redux for state management.